Arlodotexe/windows-interact/README.md

  - Added detection for audio transmitted through both input and output (`Win.get.audioDevices.output.transmitting`, `Win.get.audioDevices.input.transmitting`).

  What's changed:
- - Fixed bugs with `Win.alert()` and `Win.confirm()` and now uses the same PowerShell Session under the hood to prevent excessive process spawning
- - Fixed a bug where Window Titles in `Win.appManager.registeredApps` would all be the same as the first app
- - Fixed an error associated with the AudioDeviceCmdlets module that appeared when installing windows-interact
  - Added `stackTrace` as a verbosity option.
 From now on, most methods that use PowerShell will start hiding their large and irrelevant error stack trace unless this option is enabled
+ - `Win.log()` now parses Javascript objects and prints functions properly (Similar to console.log.
+Formatting and color is coming soon)
  - App Manager:
     - Added verbosity options
-    - onLaunch and onKill now return the name of the affected application
+    - onLaunch and onKill now return the name of the relevant application
+ - Fixed bugs with `Win.alert()` and `Win.confirm()` and now uses the same PowerShell Session under the hood to prevent excessive process spawning
+ - Fixed a bug where Window Titles in `Win.appManager.registeredApps` would all be the same as the first app
+ - Fixed an error associated with the AudioDeviceCmdlets module that appeared when installing windows-interact
  - Fixed with Win.notify (This was broken in the last release, so sorry!)
+ - Cleanup up miscellaneous internal code

  Known issues: